 In nearly twenty-five years of writing about, speaking about, coaching and facilitating leadership, clients often ask me, ‘What is the best leadership book?’ or ‘If I was to read one leadership book, what would it be?’

 Best is subjective and depends on where a leader is on their journey.
 For me, leadership always starts with self-leadership or personal mastery.
 After all, how can you lead others if you can’t lead yourself?

 Prior to writing, ‘Self Leadership – How to be a more successful, efficient, and effective leader from the inside out (McGraw Hill 2012’, I would have said the best self-leadership book would have been ‘7 Habits of Highly Effective People by Stephen Covey.
 7 Habits is still a must-read for self and time management.

 But what about the best leadership book?
 There are so many, and each covers different definitions of leadership; some are more strategic focus, whereas others are strictly about management.
 I would...

 The world, as we know it, is in a spin.
-Assumptions we made about life and business have been upended by a tiny virus that has had massive impact on the Global Economy and individual lives.
-Typically, when we receive feedback to our actions, we make a course correction and carry on, but in this unprecedented time – we need to challenge our assumptions and apply double loop learning.
+Assumptions we made about life and business have been upended by a tiny virus that has had a massive impact on the Global Economy and individual lives.
+Typically, when we receive feedback on our actions, we make a course correction and carry on, but in this unprecedented time – we need to challenge our assumptions and apply double-loop learning.